Module Catalogue 2026/27

 To introduce students to practical skills in analysis of environmental proxies and data

-To introduce students to the concept of multi-proxy approaches in the reconstruction of past landscapes and lifeways
+To introduce students to the concept of multi-proxy approaches in the reconstruction of past human-environment interactions

 Outline Of Syllabus

 The natural environment provides the backdrop to human activity, and understanding the relationship between people and their environment is fundamental to understanding the development of societies.
 How did people interact with the environment and use natural resources?
 What influence did the environment have on cultural and economic development?
 This module introduces key themes in environmental archaeology including the origins of domestication and agriculture, the developments and impacts of pyrotechnology, and the links between climate change and human development.
-It provides an introduction to the major methods of environmental archaeology, including the analysis of microfossils, plant remains and animals bones.
+It provides an introduction to the major methods of environmental archaeology and the reconstruction of past environments, including the analysis of microfossils, plant remains and animals bones.
 We will examine and critique ideas such as environmental determinism and the Anthropocene, and look at the relationship between archaeology and geography.
-Case studies may be drawn from current research and span a wide range of geographic and temporal scales, from early prehistory to the post-medieval periods.
+Case studies may be drawn from current research and span a wide range of geographic and temporal scales, from early prehistory to post-medieval periods.

 Learning Outcomes